AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 ## Specialised hosts

-Some machines on the shopfloor will not be suitable for running general-purpose workloads such as the cluster operators and floating Edge Agents.
-This may be because of their hardware (for example, we use Raspberry Pis internally which have limited CPU and memory) or because of their operational situation (for example, because they are frequently switched off without warning).
+Some machines on the shop floor will not be suitable for running general-purpose workloads such as the cluster operators and floating Edge Agents.
+This may be because of their hardware (for example, Raspberry Pis which have limited CPU and memory) or because of their operational situation (for example, because they are frequently switched off without warning).

 Kubernetes can be instructed not to deploy workloads to particular nodes using